Kafva/moat/README.md

 ```
 and open the `moat.xcworkspace` file with Xcode.
 Connect your device and install with `CMD+R`.

 ## Server setup
 The server is configured through the `Rocket.toml` file and an application specific configuration file (example in `./conf/server.conf`).
-All endpoints on the server require a secret key (passed in the HTTP header `x-creds`) which is set in the environment on startup
+All endpoints on the server require a secret key (passed in the HTTP header `x-creds`) which needs to be set in the environment on startup
 ```bash
 MOAT_KEY="secret value" cargo run
 ```